-- PHI certified; internal leakage must be <3%, OR - AHRI 1060-2018, the EATR must be less than 3% when selected at 100% of nominal airflow, at both 0 in w.g. and 0.5 in w.g. differential pressure using AHRI 1060 certified software (or as verified by third party testing). - AHRI 1060-2018 certified products, EATR must meet the specified requirement based on AHRI Certified Selection Software when selected at design airflows and external static pressures.
+- PHI certified; internal leakage must be <3%, OR - EATR must be less than 3% when selected at 100% of nominal airflow, at both 0 in w.g. and 0.5 in w.g. differential pressure using AHRI 1060-2023 certified software (or as verified by third party testing). - AHRI 1060-2023 certified products, EATR must meet the specified requirement based on AHRI Certified Selection Software when selected at design airflows and external static pressures.